Need some easy outdoor elderly activities ideas?

 Outdoor arts and crafts -- Outdoor elderly activities can definitely include art.
 Remember to take advantage of the good weather and bring your projects outside!
 If you have an experienced artist in your group, or can have someone come in, offer an outdoor painting class.
 You can certainly have a field trip to a scenic spot.
 But you can also set up on your own grounds near a garden, gazebo, etc. Or instead of painting what is in front of your, bring along a photo or image of what you'd like to paint.

 Easy Crafts and Gifts -- Lots of craft ideas for all year round and every season and holiday!
 You get over 120 projects.
 Many can also be done outside!
 Plus a booklet of FREE templates you can use for a variety of activities.

 Senior Activities - By The Month -- For each of the individual 12 months!
 Plus pages for each of the 4 season, of more general things to do throughout.

 Field Trip Activities for Elderly & Seniors -- An expanded list of ideas, dozens and dozens!
 Lots of outdoor elderly activities, and indoors too - various seasons and interests.

-Senior Activity Ideas -- A nice variety of senior activity ideas for those with more mobility or a higher ability level.
+Senior Activity Ideas -- A nice variety of General senior activity ideas for just about any time.
 Some great to do alone, and some in groups.

 Meaningful Dementia Activities -- Finding meaningful dementia activities may be new to you if you're caring for a loved one, or an ongoing challenge if you're a professional caregiver or activities director.
 We have all kinds of suggestions on this page, and not just the basics we are all familiar with.

-Easy Craft Ideas -- We have a large selection of easy crafts, many of which can be done as outdoor elderly activities.
+Easy Craft Ideas -- A large selection of easy crafts, many of which can be done as outdoor elderly activities.